 Located right in the heart of the Jewish quarter, not far from the old synagogue, this charming café/restaurant opens its doors everyday at 8am for breakfast.
 Breakfast is served à la carte, or as an all-you-can-eat buffet of Polish specialities that you can enjoy for less than €9.

-The outside of Kolanko number 6 is decorated with climbing plants and frescoes.
+Kolanko number 6 is decorated with climbing plants and frescoes.
 The interior is cozy, nicely furnished with wooden furnitures.
 There is even a lovely courtyard for the warmer days.

 Kolanko number 6 is open every day from 8am to midnight.